Vadim2090/Grants-Program/my_project_name.md

 ### Ecosystem Fit
 #### Where and how does your project fit into the ecosystem?
-We see Metronomo as the part of Mintbase marketplace contract 2.0
+We see Metronomo as the user growth module of Mintbase now and part of marketplace contract 2.0 in the next iteration

 #### Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
 Mintbase ecosystem projects